-- Bake these cookies on parchment paper for easy clean up.
+Use a cookie scoop or kitchen spoon to scoop golf-ball-sized cookie dough balls onto baking sheets.
+Bake the cookies on parchment paper for easy clean up.
 If you have a silicone baking mat, use that!

-- Store cookies in an airtight container for up to a week.
+Store baked cookies in an airtight container for up to a week.
 For longer storage, freeze.

 Cookies at the ready

 If you love convenience, here’s a little trick for you.
 Once the cookie dough is completely mixed, turn it out onto a flat surface and form it into a log.
-Wrap the log in plastic wrap and freeze for your very own slice-and-bake cookies!
+Wrap the log in plastic wrap; freeze cookie dough for your very own slice-and-bake cookies!